Overview of Google Analytics

 What is Google Analytics?

-Simply put, Google Analytics is an analytics tool that can be used to track and analyze actions on a website, such as the number of visitors, number of page views and the bounce rate of the site.
+Simply put, Google Analytics is an analytics tool that can be used to track and analyze actions on a website, such as the number of visitors, number of page views, and the site’s bounce rate.
 It is free to use by any webmaster.
-However, there is a paid version – and I should add it is a bit expensive for small businesses and publishers – with some advance features.
+However, there is a paid version – and I should add it is a bit expensive for small businesses and publishers – with some advanced features.

-While all data is anonymized on it, you can easily understand user behaviour and traffic flow of the site alongside traffic sources to understand where visitors to your sites come from.
+While all data is anonymized on it, you can easily understand user behavior and traffic flow of the site alongside traffic sources to understand where visitors to your sites come from.

 It has made both Android and iOS apps to see the reports on the go, and Google Analytics is one of the few tools on the market that can report live visitors on the site.
 You can even see from which city a visitor is.